Variety of Grains and Beans

 Sugar and salts are ingredients that are not only great for flavoring, but also for preserving your food.
 You probably don’t want to eat bland food anyway, so make sure you have a good supply of them.

-These are two items you never want to put oxygen absorbers in their storage containers.
+These are two items you never want to put oxygen absorbers in storage containers.
 They will become bricks, literally.

 Bouillon Cubes

 Bouillon cubes come in a number of flavors, including beef, chicken, fish, vegetable, and turkey.
-They work great adding extra flavor to your meat and meals and can last for up to 2 years in a tightly sealed container.
+They work great adding extra flavor to your meat meals and can last for up to 2 years in a tightly sealed container.

 Dried Fruits/Veggies